Public Impact Award

 ELIGIBILITY

-• Must be able to clearly demonstrate how their research has directly and intentionally benefitted Nova Scotians.
-From the original objective of the work, to the partnerships formed to conduct the research, to the impact it has had in the province.
+• The nominator must clearly demonstrate how the nominee’s research has directly and intentionally contributed to Nova Scotia’s economy and productivity.
+This includes the original objective of the work, the measurable outcomes achieved, the partnerships and processes that enabled implementation, and the resulting impact within the province.

 Nominate